circleci/circleci-docs/jekyll/_cci2/high-uid-error.md

 This document explains the problem and shows you how to fix it.

-## Overview
+## Background

-You will see this message when CircleCI is unable to start your container

-The user namespace (userns), is a feature of the Linux kernel that adds
+The user namespace (userns) is a feature of the Linux kernel that adds another security layer to Linux containers.

-The error `container id 1000000 cannot be mapped to a host id` indicates that CircleCI could not start your container because the userns remapping failed.

-### What is userns?
+CircleCI runs Docker containers with userns enabled in order to securely run customers' containers.

-The user namespace, or sometimes just userns, is a feature of the Linux kernel that adds another layer of security into the Linux container technology.
-The userns allows a host machine to run containers in different UID/GID namespaces from the host machine.
-This means all containers can have UID 0 (root account) in their own namespace and run processes without the host machine giving root priviledges to the container.
+The userns allows a host machine to run containers outside its UID/GID namespace.
+This means all containers can have a root account (UID 0) in their own namespace and run processes without receiving root privileges from the host machine.

+## Problem

+The error is caused by a user namespace remapping failure.

-When a userns is created, the Linux kernel provides a mapping of UID/GID between the container and the host machine.
+When a userns is created,
+the Linux kernel provides a mapping of UID/GID between the container and the host machine.

 For example, if you start a container and run a process with UID 0 inside the container, the Linux kernel maps the container's UID 0 to a non-privileged UID such as UID 65534 on the host machine.
 Because of this mapping, the process inside the container can run as if it's the root user, but it is actually run by the non-root user on the host machine.

 ### How Docker and CircleCI use userns

-CircleCI runs Docker containers with userns enabled in order to run customers' containers securely.
 When Docker starts a container, Docker pulls an image and extracts image layers from the image.
 If a layer contains files created with UID/GID outside the remapping range that CircleCI configured on the host machine, say UID 1000000, Docker cannot remap the UID/GID and fails to start the container.
 This is exactly what's happening in the error you see at the top of this document.

-### What should I do?
+## Solution

 When you hit this error, you need to update the files' UID/GID and re-create the image.